-Kant's main change in the second edition of the Critique of Pure Reason was an attempted refutation of this idealism (B 273).
+Kant's main change in the second edition of the Critique of Pure Reason was an attempted refutation of this British idealism (B 274).
 He thought he had a proof of the existence of the external world.
-Kant thought it a scandal in philosophy that we must accept the existence of things outside ourselves merely as a belief, with no proof.
+Kant thought it a scandal in philosophy that we must accept the existence of material things outside ourselves merely as a belief, with no proof.

 The 'scandal of philosophy' is not that this proof has yet to be given, but that such proofs are expected and attempted again and again.